puffdapaz/DEApython/README.en-US.md

 , consolidating the socioeconomic information centralized in the DataFrame saved in the Gold layer, with the geographic coordinates.<br/>

 6. ****<br/>
 With the completion of data processing, the DataFrame is made available for consumption in Business Intelligence tools.
-For ['illustration'](link powerbi), histograms of the selected variables, a scatter plot between HDI and Tax Burden with a trend line, a correlation heatmap, and a map are displayed.<br/>
+For [illustration](link powerbi), histograms of the selected variables, a scatter plot between HDI and Tax Burden with a trend line, a correlation heatmap, and a map are displayed.<br/>

 ## Methods
 ### **CRS** — *Constant Returns to Scale*